Theory of Special Relativity: Simultaneous events, causally connected events

 \subsection{Experimental status of Special Relativity}

 There is a lot of confusion surrounding Special Relativity, and there are many confident-sounding internet users who claim to have ``disproved'' it.
 Therefore, be very cautious when exploring various topics in Special Relativity online.
 Some of the phenomena in Special Relativity seem exotic, especially those that involve the non-absolute nature of time, which contradicts our everyday experiences with mechanical systems.
 Nonetheless, Special Relativity is not a niche speculative area of physics; it has vast body of experimental confirmation and is at the foundation of all modern physics. \begin{itemize} \item As was already hinted in Section \ref{sec_maxwell}, Special Relativity is at the core of all electrodynamics.
 This means that Special Relativity is required for explaining a vast array of everyday phenomena.
 For example, the sky is blue because air particles scatter shorter wavelength radiation more efficiently than the longer wavelength radiation.
-The derivation of this simple statement involves using `delayed potentials' which are products of Special Relativity theory. \item Special Relativity is exquisitely confirmed by many astronomical measurements; furthermore, even General Relativity (which is vastly more complex than Special Relativity, but has the latter as its empty space limit) has been confirmed to better than 1\% \citep{tayl92}, a discovery that earned R. Hulse and J. Taylor a Nobel Prize in physics. \item Quantum electrodynamics -- the relativistic version of quantum mechanics -- is tested in accelerators around the world every day.
+The derivation of this simple statement involves using `delayed potentials' which are products of Special Relativity theory. \item Special Relativity is exquisitely confirmed by many astronomical measurements; furthermore, even General Relativity (which is vastly more complex than Special Relativity, but has the latter as its empty space limit) has been confirmed to better than 1\% using a double-neutron star system which is losing energy to gravitational waves \citep{tayl92}, a discovery that earned R. Hulse and J. Taylor a Nobel Prize in physics in 1993.
+Gravitational waves were discovered by direct observations in September 2015 \citep{abbo16} by the Laser Interferometer Gravitational-Wave Observatory, resulting in the 2017 Physics Nobel Prize to K. Thorne, R. Weiss, and B. Barish. \item Quantum electrodynamics -- the relativistic version of quantum mechanics -- is tested in accelerators around the world every day.
 As energetic particles collide in an accelerator, new particles are produced and fly out.
 Predicting which particles might result from these collisions is the subject of quantum electrodynamics, but we can use Special Relativity to calculate the trajectories and energies of resulting particles (Section \ref{sec_momenergy}).
-One of the older insights from Special Relativity is the understanding that muons produced in the upper atmosphere can reach the surface of the Earth despite their very short laboratory lifetime because of time dilation. \item Relativistic corrections are necessary for precise measurements of time and location, e.g., by the global positioning systems. \end{itemize}
+One of the older insights from Special Relativity is the understanding that muons produced in the upper atmosphere can reach the surface of the Earth despite their very short laboratory lifetime because of time dilation. \item In everyday applications, relativistic corrections are necessary for precise measurements of time and location, e.g., by the global positioning systems. \end{itemize}

 Whenever an argument or an experiment is put forward as disproving or undermining Special Relativity, it usually falls into one of two categories: (1) The experiment turns out to be wrong; (2) There is confusion regarding which velocity can and cannot be faster than the speed of light.